Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 An L-shaped kitchen layout provides you with a lot of extra floor space that you can use to add either a dining area or an island for extra prep space, extra social area or extra storage.

-An L-shaped kitchen is also a great kitchen layout to use if you like to entertain and believe that cooking is a social activity.
-The L-shaped kitchen is typically open to the rest of the house or to the next room so that the cooks can interact with guests without everyone having to cram into the kitchen.
+An L-shaped kitchen is also a great layout to use if you like to entertain and believe that cooking is a social activity.
+The L-shaped plan is typically open to the rest of the house or to the next room so that the cooks can interact with guests without everyone having to cram into the kitchen.

 The second leg consists of the range with griddle as well as the adjacent wall oven and microwave for the cooking zone.
 The island makes a great place for casual drinking or dining as it can be designed be under-counter wine cellar together with a raised bar top.
-The island as well can become the fourth zone when its lower counter is needed as extra surface for kitchen works.
+The island as well can become the fourth zone when its lower counter is needed as extra surface for other activities.

 An L-shape design is regarded as one of the popular culinary zone layouts nowadays.
 This kind of layout works best when there is a lot of space and its variations makes it easy for whatever style one desires.